Avinashpuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mariadb/docker_deployment.md

 ```
 **NOTE:**- Replace `docker_container.env` variables with your MariaDB user and password.
 Also. replace `{{dockerhub_uname}}` and `{{dockerhub_pass}}` with your dockerhub credentials.

+In the above **mariadb_module.yml** file, we are pre-populating our database with the [table_dot.sql](https://github.com/Avinashpuresoftware/arm-software-developers-ads/files/10755199/table_dot_sql.txt) script file.

 In our case, the inventory file will generate automatically after the `terraform apply` command.

 ### Ansible Commands